 Well, that was fast.

-Just two days after Samsung revealed that it was pushing the Note 9's Pie update up by a month, a user in Germany is reporting that they're already receiving the update as of today.
+Just two days after Samsung revealed that it was pushing the Note 9's Pie update up by a month,

 The update for this particular user weighed in at just 95MB, but that's because they were already part of the Android Pie beta.
 If you're not on the beta, you can expect a much larger file size.